jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 #### Whitening

-> This is an advance topic.
-We will cover the topic briefly only.

 In machine learning, we prefer features to be un-related.
 For example, in a dating application, a person may prefer a tall person but not a thin person.
 However, weight and heigth is co-related.
 A taller person is heavier than a shorter person in average.
 Re-scaling these features independently can only tell whether a person is thinner than average in the population, but not whether the person is thin.
 A taller person is thinner if both have the same weight.
 Weigth increases with height:
 <div class="imgcap">
 <img src="/assets/dl/gauss.jpg" style="border:none;">